felissedano/snake-game-assembly/README.md

 # snake-game-assembly
 A snake game written in Assembly.
-University assignment.
+University project.

 1. The map file for snake.asm is called "map.txt".
 2. The map file is a 2D arrays of 1s and 0s with each line ending with a "\n" character.